Geometrization of the local Langlands correspondence: Local charts

+Knowing cohomological smoothness of $\pi_b$, its $\ell$-dimension can be computed as the difference of those of $\mathcal M_b$ and $\Bun_G$.
 For the final assertion, note that by cohomological smoothness, the image must be open.
-Conversely, if $b'\in |\Bun_G|$ is in the image, then it follows from the explicit degeneration used in the proof Proposition~\ref{prop:basicMb} that $\Bun_G^b$ lies in the closure of $\Bun_G^{b'}$, giving the desired result. \end{proof}
+Conversely, if $b'\in |\Bun_G|$ is in the image, then it follows from the explicit degeneration used in the proof of Proposition~\ref{prop:basicMb} that $\Bun_G^b$ lies in the closure of $\Bun_G^{b'}$, giving the desired result. \end{proof}

 This final assertion was proved in the case of $G=\GL_n$ by Hansen \cite{HansenGLn}, as a step towards the identification of $|\Bun_G|$; indeed, \cite{Hansenetal} determines the image of $\pi_b$ for $G=\GL_n$.